10.3 Fall Risk and Mobility Decline Scenario

 | Wet floor, clutter, folded mat | Environmental hazard | Correct if safe and report if ongoing |

-| No shoes or wrong shoes | Slip or trip risk | Get proper footwear before standing |
+| No shoes or wrong shoes | Slip or trip risk | Get nonskid footwear before standing |

-| Walker out of reach or damaged | Unsafe assistive device use | Retrieve or report before mobility |
+| Walker out of reach or damaged | Unsafe assistive-device use | Retrieve or report before mobility |

 | Fall or near fall | Possible injury even if resident says fine | Stay, call nurse, do not move unless danger |

 The care plan is your starting point, but it is not permission to ignore new findings.
 If the plan says one-person transfer and the resident suddenly cannot bear weight, the safe action is to stop and notify the nurse.
-The nurse can assess and change the plan or get additional help.
+The nurse can assess and change the plan or arrange additional help.
 Continuing because the plan says one-person assist is unsafe when the resident's condition has changed.

 Toileting is one of the highest fall-risk times.
 Residents may rush because they fear incontinence or embarrassment.
 Preserve dignity by responding quickly and offering safe alternatives.
-Depending on the care plan, that may mean a urinal, bedpan, bedside commode, raised toilet seat, grab bars, gait belt, two-person assist, or staying within reach.
+Depending on the care plan, that may mean a urinal, bedpan, bedside commode, raised toilet seat, grab bars, gait belt, two-person assist, or staying within arm's reach.
 Never tell a resident to wait a long time and then blame them for trying alone.

 Promoting independence still matters.
 If Mr. Lee is safe to wash his face while seated, let him.
 If he can push from the bed with cues but needs two-person help to pivot, use that help.
 Independence should be matched to current ability.
-Praise is less important than giving clear instructions, enough time, privacy, and safe opportunities.

 Fall Scenario Exam Rule